thunderbird89/esf/foundations.md

 ## Foundational technologies
 The Federation, thanks to its extraterrestrial benefactors, has access to several technologies and materials beyond the reach of current terrestrial nation.
 These include high-performance engines and power plants, energy weapons and shields, advanced AI systems, and many others.

+### Neural interfacing
+Federation platforms rarely use neural interfacing, as the technology is deemed to be too noisy under field conditions for reliable control.
+As such, Talons, Landmates, and other vehicles don't require "synchronization" or similar practices.

+That said, neural *implants* are in use, especially by covert ops specialists where it's used for communications and controlling other cybernetics.

 ### Nanotechnology
 Notably, however, the benefactors have **not** granted access to self-replicating nanotechnology, citing the dangerous nature of such nanites.
 Nanotechnology is available to the Federation in limited modalities, usually restricted to _Utility Fog_-type deployments or small-scale pre-programmed self-assembling structures (such as wound dressings).